 Banana Nutella Birthday Cake

-A light and fluffy banana spice cake topped with vanilla buttercream, drizzled with Nutella ganache, and finished with toasted meringue flourishes.
+A moist banana spice cake topped with vanilla buttercream, drizzled with Nutella ganache, and finished with toasted meringue flourishes.

 Banana Spice Cake

 - 3 cups (414g) all-purpose flour